 Where To Watch Free Movies Online Without Downloading, Signing Up, or Paying

 Back in the days of broadcast TV, there were only a few channels available, but they were all ad-supported and thus free at the point of use.
 Today there are numerous streaming service, but most of them want a monthly subscription fee.
-Although services like Netflix, Hulu, and HBO all offer trials, it’s not actually possible to obtain those services for free for more than a month or so – and the subscription fees for paid streaming channels run anywhere from $7.99 to $14.99 a month.
+Although services like Netflix, Hulu, and HBO all offer trials, it’s not actually possible to obtain those services for free for more than a month or so – and the subscription fees for paid streaming channels run anywhere from $5.99 to $14.99 a month.

 There are lower-cost alternatives.
 RedBox, the 21st century equivalent of the video store, is still a thriving concern, with kiosks around the country offering a cheap way to rent DVDs, but not everyone is able to access those platforms, and the selection at RedBox is limited at best.
 There are torrenting sites that provide access to commercial movies and TV shows for free, but there come a ton of legal and ethical problems when looking for free streaming movies online.
 For one, streaming a movie for free through most torrent websites means you’re breaking copyright law.
 Illegally streaming copyrighted material is covered under the Copyright Act of 1976, and allows for people caught pirating content to be fined anywhere between $750 to $30,000 per copyrighted work.
 And while this usually involves settlements and other deals worked out—along with a strike system that usually lets people stop pirating before they get fined officially—there are plenty of legal examples of pirates going bankrupt when caught with their hands in the cookie jar.
 Believe us: you do not want to be one of these people.